African Slave Trade Patrol: Capture of Nightingale of Boston

 For some time the American ship Nightingale of Boston, Francis Bowen, master, has been watched on this coast under the suspicion of being engaged in the slave trade.
 Several times we have fallen in with her and although fully assured that she was about to engage in this illicit trade she has had the benefit of the doubt.
 A few days ago observing her at Kabenda, I came in and boarded her and was then induced to believe she was then preparing to receive slaves.
 Under this impression the ship was got under way and went some distance away but with the intention of returning under cover of the night; which was done and at 10 P.M. we anchored and sent two boats under Lieut.
 Guthrie to surprise her and it was found that she had 961 slaves on board and was expecting more.
 Lieut.
 Guthrie took possession of her as a prize and I have directed him to take her to New York.
 She is a clipper of 1,000 tons and has Nightingale of Boston on her stern and flies American colors.

 The slaves were freed and landed at Monrovia in Liberia but not before 160 of them died from African fever aboard Saratoga.
 The sickness also spread to the crew.
-The captain, who was called the "Prince of Slavers", and his Spanish second mate escaped Nightingale while she was anchored of St. Thomas.
+The captain, who was called the "Prince of Slavers", and his Spanish second mate escaped Nightingale while she was anchored off St. Thomas.
 Lieutenant John J. Guthrie, who was from North Carolina, then a slave state, was suspected of freeing the two and letting them escape justice.
 The clipper eventually served in the American Civil War as the storeship USS Nightingale in the Gulf Blockading Squadron.
 Ultimately, she was abandoned at sea in 1893, while under a Norwegian flag.